 If you’re operating one of those traditional sales pages as a little side-hobby for some extra money, then having to live with some server downtime is nothing more than a little pain.
 If you’re a little more serious about your e-commerce business however and your entire online business operates online, even the slightest bit of down-time or any equivalent interruption to your service eats into your profits by the second.
-Worse yet, just a single second of downtime could turn away what could potentially have been a lifelong, big client or buyer who might perhaps have subsequently turned into to a lifelong, big client of a competitor.
+Perhaps you did everything in your power to make the shopping experience as smooth as possible for your customers.
+You may have optimized your payment gateways, stocked up on the necessary goods from Abound or similar wholesale suppliers so that no items run out, and you may have double-checked that the shipping company delivers the goods on time, among many other things.
+Even so, just a single second of downtime could turn away what could potentially have been a lifelong, big client or buyer who might perhaps have subsequently turned into a lifelong, big client of a competitor.
 That single second of downtime cannot be completely avoided, but it simply has to be timed properly with the correct “damage-control” measures in place to ensure the outcome isn’t a dire one, such as a potentially big client turning to a competitor.
-There are plenty of competitors for pretty much any business that operates in the online space and clone websites which may perhaps even offer the same product or service you’re offering cheaper can pop-up within a matter of hours.
+There are plenty of competitors for pretty much any business that operates in the online space and clone websites that may perhaps even offer the same product or service you’re offering cheaper can pop up within a matter of hours.
 This is why you have to make use of every advantage you can get and it all starts with managing your up-time and planning carefully for those inevitable, vital few seconds of down-time.

 99.9% Network Up-Time